hydrusnetwork/hydrus/docs/running_from_source.md

     You will likely have to do the same on the other .command files.

-    I do not know which versions of macOS are unable to run Qt6, so you may need to experiment with the advanced options.
-Try Qt5 and the other older libraries first, then test the newer ones later.

-    Let me know what you discover.
+    You may need to experiment with the advanced choices, especially if your macOS is a litle old.

 The setup will ask you some questions.
 Just type the letters it asks for and hit enter.
-Most users are looking at the (s)imple setup, but if your situation is unusual, you may need the (a)dvanced.
+Most users are looking at the (s)imple setup, but if your situation is unusual, try the (a)dvanced, which will walk you through the main decisions.
 Once ready, it should take a minute to download its packages and a couple minutes to install them.
 Do not close it until it is finished installing everything and says 'Done!'.
 If it seems like it hung, just give it time to finish.

-If something messes up, or you want to switch between Qt5/Qt6, or you need to try a different version of a library, just run the setup script again and it will reinstall everything.
-Everything these scripts do ends up in the 'venv' directory, so you can also just delete that folder to 'uninstall'.
+If something messes up, or you want to make a different decision, just run the setup script again and it will reinstall everything.
+Everything these scripts do ends up in the 'venv' directory, so you can also just delete that folder to 'uninstall' the venv.
 It should _just work_ on most normal computers, but let me know if you have any trouble.

 Then run the 'setup_help' script to build the help.
 This isn't necessary, but it is nice to have it built locally.
 You can run this again at any time to rebuild the current help.